mspnp/microservices-reference-implementation/README.md

 This reference implementation shows a set of best practices for building and running a microservices architecture on Microsoft Azure, using Kubernetes.

+> :heavy_exclamation_mark: The previous Advanced Microservices Reference Implementation is now being renamed to [AKS Fabrikam Drone Delivery and it is homed from a new repo](https://github.com/mspnp/aks-fabrikam-dronedelivery) which is on top of our loved [AKS Secure Baseline](https://github.com/mspnp/aks-secure-baseline).
+This revamp is because we recommend the AKS Secure Baseline _as the new starting (baseline) infrastructure architecture_ for an [AKS cluster](https://azure.microsoft.com/services/kubernetes-service), and it should be considered your starting point for pre-production and production stages.
+This basic Microservices Reference Implemenation will remain for your reference but we strongly recommend you to switch over the [AKS Fabrikam Drone Delivery](https://github.com/mspnp/aks-fabrikam-dronedelivery).

 ## Guidance

 This project has a companion set of articles that describe challenges, design patterns, and best practices for building microservices architecture.
 You can find these articles on the Azure Architecture Center: